-Dr. Henri Mann is a full-blood Cheyenne enrolled with the Cheyenne-Arapaho Tribes of Oklahoma, and is the Endowed Chair in Native American Studies at Montana State University, Bozeman.
+Dr. Henrietta Mann is a full-blood Cheyenne enrolled with the Cheyenne-Arapaho Tribes of Oklahoma, and is the Endowed Chair in Native American Studies at Montana State University, Bozeman.
 She taught at the University of Montana, Missoula for twenty-eight years where she was a Professor of Native American Studies.
 She also has taught at the University of California, Berkeley; Harvard University; and Haskell Indian Nations University located in Lawrence, Kansas.

 Dr. Mann has served as the Director of the Office of Indian Education Programs and Deputy to the Assistant Secretary for the Bureau of Indian Affairs.
 She also was the National Coordinator of the American Indian Religious Freedom Act Coalition for the Association of American Indian Affairs.